intuit/octoductor/README.md

 - `bin`: where CDK app is created.
 Likely no changes here will ever be needed
 - `lib`: where CDK Constructs are added to support infrastructure needs of Octoductor
   - `constructs`: where generic and reusable Constructs are stored
-  - `data`: anything needed to support the data API connected to AWS Gateway
   - `deployment`: main CDO Stack deployed as part of the CDK app in the `bin` folder
   - `evaluation`: where CDK Constructs to support evaluation workflow and crawlers are stored
   - `model`: common interfaces